buyuk-dev/openai-codex-cli/readme.md

     .help   // print list of available commands
     .       // this is a special command used to repeat last command that was executed.

+## Vim plugin

+Plugin is currently capable of injecting the completion after the current line into the current buffer.
+Completion is triggered by GenerateCodexCompletion command.

+Currently hardcoded for javascript completion.